MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 Follow the procedure in the section [Connect omnichannel to your Power Virtual Agents bot](/power-virtual-agents/configuration-hand-off-omnichannel#connect-your-bot-to-omnichannel-for-customer-service) to connect your Power Virtual Agents bot to the omnichannel instance.

 > [!NOTE]
-> If you're using multiple Azure bots, make sure that you have unique application and application IDs for each bot.
+> If you're using multiple bots, make sure that you have unique application and application IDs for each bot.

 ## Configure your Power Virtual Agents bot in the admin app